Food and water hygieneAdvice on avoiding food and water-borne diseases

 Water and other drinks

 Drinks served in unopened, factory produced cans or bottles with intact seals such as carbonated drinks, commercially prepared fruit drinks, water and pasteurised drinks generally can be considered safe.
-Drinks made with boiled water and served steaming hot are also generally safe such as tea and coffee.
+Drinks made with boiled water and served steaming hot, such as tea and coffee are also usually safe.

 In countries with poor sanitation, it is not advisable to drink tap water or use it to clean teeth, unless it has been treated.
 Ice should also be avoided.
 Water can be disinfected by bringing it to a rolling boil [10-11].
 Although boiling is a reliable method of disinfection, it may not always be convenient.